 You can use a calendar that’s either paper or digital.
-Just use it consistently!
+Just

 By working a full-time gig, you’ve already accounted for much of your time.
 So, start by adding the “barebones” necessities for your side hustle into your calendar.
 For example, you probably need to contact prospects.
 So, schedule them on your calendar.
 That way, if you know you must make 50 phone calls, you’ll have enough time to focus on those tasks.

 Start by marking the time on your calendar that you’re working in your business.
 Consider using a highlighter or a different color of ink to differentiate this time from the rest of your commitments.
 Next, find time to perform all your different roles.